How to Get Started in Distance Education

 Counseling services can be provided either through e-counseling or by setting up a half-hour phone appointment with one of our counselors through the Counseling Services office.
 (E-counseling services are available during the fall and spring semesters.)
 You are exempt from the Counseling component if you can show evidence of having completed 12 or more college-applicable units at another accredited college.

 To make a phone appointment with a counselor or to submit documentation to request exemption for the Counseling component, contact our Welcome Center at 650-306-3452.

 7. Register for Classes and Pay Fees (Required)

 Use WebSchedule to find online classes.
 On the Advanced tab, select Cañada, the term you want to register for, and the type of class you want (online, hybrid, or web-assisted).
 Then click "Search for all classes."

 Register using WebSmart on or after your assigned registration date.
 New students receive their registration appointment once they have completed the orientation, assessment and counseling session.
 Continuing students are notified by email of their WebSmart registration date.

 8. Purchase or Rent Books (Required)

-9. Log in to your online class before the first day of the semester.
+9. Log in to your online class on or before the first day of the semester.
 (Required)

 10. Get involved and use support services.